-High School Orchestra (.5 High School Credit)
+High School Chamber Orchestra (.5 High School Credit) High School Band (.5 High School Credit)

-Orchestra is an advanced level course for those trained in a musical instrument.
-The class meets twice a week and performs at both the Winter and Spring concerts.
-This course is a requirement for anyone interested in the other ensemble opportunities (Jazz band, drum line and string quartet).
+Band and Chamber Orchestra are advanced level ensembles for those trained in a musical instrument.
+Each class meets twice a week and performs at both the Winter and Spring concerts.
+These courses are a requirement for anyone interested in the other ensemble opportunities (i.e. Jazz band, drum line, string quartet, etc.).
 The music performed is of standard repertoire arranged for our select instrumentation.
 A screening process is required for all new members.
-This ensemble is an active group within the Charles Finney School and strives for excellence.
-Due to the fast paced nature of this course, students are engaged, energized and encouraged to do something greater.
+These ensembles are an active group within the Charles Finney School and strive for excellence.
+Due to the fast paced nature of these performing ensembles, students are engaged, energized and encouraged to do something greater.
 Each student's musical gifts are enhanced and developed throughout the course of the year.
-Our instrumental program is growing and blessed through our Lord Jesus Christ.